Michael Richards (sculptor): Career

-He was an artist-in-residence at the Studio Museum in Harlem in 1996 and showed his work there in "Passages" in 1999.
-Richards received several fellowships during his lifetime.
+Oolite Arts would later create the Michael Richards Award (2018).
+Michael Richards, to whom this award pays tribute, was an incisive, provocative, and poetic artist whose body of work primarily addresses racial inequity and social injustice.

 In 2000, he received the Franconia Sculpture Park / Jerome Fellowship.
 It was during this time that he created the "Are You Down" piece that is now displayed in the park.
 He was also a recipient of a studio residency from the Lower Manhattan Cultural Council.
 This fellowship provided him with his "Studio in the Sky" in the World Trade Center.

-His first work, entitled Are You Down, is located in Franconia, Minnesota, at Franconia Sculpture Park.
+His first work, entitled Are You Down?, is located in Franconia, Minnesota, at Franconia Sculpture Park.
 Franconia Sculpture Park is a community arts organization that provides residence and work space to emerging and established artists.
-Are You Down featured three sculptures of Tuskegee Airmen and was best described by Glenn Gordon:
+Are You Down? featured three sculptures of Tuskegee Airmen and was best described by Glenn Gordon: